-Syntax void STCxxxx_noidx(ul coproc, ul CRn, ul const dst, ul option);

-dst A pointer to the destination.

-option Additional coprocessor option 0..255.

-Inserts the coprocessor store instruction STC-or one of its variants-which means that the value of the specified coprocessor register will be written to a memory location.
+Syntax void STCxxx_noidx(ul coproc, ul CRn, ul const dst, ul option); Parameters The coprocessor number 0..15. coproc The coprocessor register to load.
+CRn A pointer to the destination. dst Additional coprocessor option 0..255. option Description Inserts the coprocessor store instruction STC-or one of its variants-which means that the value of the specified coprocessor register will be written to a memory location.
 The parameters coproc, CRn, and option will be encoded in the instruction and must therefore be constants.
 The intrinsic functions STC_noidx and STCL_noidx require architecture Armv4 or higher for Arm mode, and Armv6-T2 or higher for Thumb mode.
 The intrinsic functions STC2_noidx and STC2L_noidx require architecture Armv5 or higher for Arm mode, and Armv6-T2 or higher for Thumb mode.
+Note: These intrinsic functions cannot be used in 64-bit mode.